Open-MSS/Open-MSS.github.io/docs/develop/GSOC/improve_tutorials.md

 # msui: Improve Tutorials

 - **Project description**:
     Improve the existing tutorial scripts.
-Reduce duplicated code lines.
-    Create a construction kit for common features. e.g. create account, load first wms server.
-    Use the methods of the construction kit on a started MSS to automate this.
     Merge Text / Audio with movies.
-    Make the tutorials creatable in background without screen.
-Recreate a bunch of tutorials on each pull request.
+    Make the tutorials creatable in background without a screen, e.g. xvfb-run on a docker setup  Create a bunch short new tutorials.
-    Add new tutorials.
+    Add new tutorial scripts and potentially integrate the tutorials into the test suite, as a sort of integration test.

-- **Duration**: 175h - 350h
+- **Duration**: 90h - 350h

-- **Skills**: Python, Qt, Git
+- **Skills**: Python, Qt, Git, AI-Assistant

 - **Difficulty level**: Medium